sychan/kb_sdk_docs/source/references/questions_and_answers.rst

 Currently we support up to about 10 GB of accessory data for a tool (meaning reference DBs, etc).
 Please |contact_link| if you need to use something larger.

-As for processing, once it's uploaded to the system (which can take awhile for larger data sets), it depends on how you are using it.
+As for processing, once it's uploaded to the system (which can take a while for larger data sets), it depends on how you are using it.
 Currently SDK methods are limited in their memory footprint to the 22 GB of the worker nodes, so your code plus any data you load into memory must fit within that.
 As in any situation, we recommend the use of graceful exception handling and efficient implementations in your coding style.

 Q: I need high-performance computing for my application.
 Is that available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^